-- Write expressions that record operations with numbers and with letters standing for numbers.
-For example, express the calculation "Subtract y from 5" as 5 y. - Evaluate expressions at specific values of their variables.
+- Write and evaluate numerical expressions involving whole-number exponents. - Write expressions that record operations with numbers and with letters standing for numbers.
+For example, express the calculation "Subtract y from 5" as 5 y. - Apply the properties of operations to generate equivalent expressions.
+Evaluate expressions at specific values of their variables.
 Include expressions that arise from formulas used in real-world problems.
-Perform arithmetic operations, including those involving whole-number exponents, in the conventional order when there are no parentheses to specify a particular order (Order of Operations). - Identify when two expressions are equivalent (i.e., when the two expressions name the same number regardless of which value is substituted into them). - Understand solving an equation or inequality as a process of answering a question: which values from a specified set, if any, make the equation or inequality true?
-Use substitution to determine whether a given number in a specified set makes an equation or inequality true. - Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set.
+Perform arithmetic operations, including those involving whole-number exponents, in the conventional order when there are no parentheses to specify a particular order (Order of Operations).

-- Solve real-world and mathematical problems by writing and solving equations of the form x + p = q and px = q for cases in which p, q and x are all nonnegative rational numbers. - Write an inequality of the form x > c or x < c to represent a constraint or condition in a real-world or mathematical problem.
+- Identify when two expressions are equivalent (i.e., when the two expressions name the same number regardless of which value is substituted into them). - Understand solving an equation or inequality as a process of answering a question: which values from a specified set, if any, make the equation or inequality true?
+Use substitution to determine whether a given number in a specified set makes an equation or inequality true. - Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set. - Solve real-world and mathematical problems by writing and solving equations of the form x + p = q and px = q for cases in which p, q and x are all nonnegative rational numbers. - Write an inequality of the form x > c or x < c to represent a constraint or condition in a real-world or mathematical problem.
 Recognize that inequalities of the form x > c or x < c have infinitely many solutions; represent solutions of such inequalities on number line diagrams.